greenwood-suzanne/hot_METS/README.md

    -Remove chimeras: We want to have only properly matched forward and reverse reads

-   -Plotting with phyloseq: This portion is still being developed.
-It will output bar graphs of the taxonomic groups present in our
+   -Plotting with phyloseq:  The output bar graphs are created for the taxonomic groups present in our
-      two sample groups: Ghana and US for comparison.
+      two sample groups: Ghana and US for comparison .

 In order to run the pipeline through the command line your unix commands should follow this format: